 Our current plan (after our daughter leaves for college) is to:

 1. Remove the worn carpet and assess the 100 year old floor boards underneath.
-(My guess is they are insufficient for floor board use.)
+(My guess is they are not in great shape to provide the subfloor support needed.)

-2. Salvage what 100 year old floor wood we can and set it aside to possibly cover the poor drywall job in the four dormers.
+2. Salvage what 100 plus year old floor wood we can to repurpose in this space or elsewhere.

-3. Improve electrical wiring and first floor ceiling while everything is open and exposed from the top down.
+3. Improve electrical wiring while everything is open and exposed from the top down.

 4. Reinforce and/or add support to attic floor.

-5. Floor the main room of the attic with plywood sub-floor.
+5. Floor the main room of the attic with new subfloor.

 6. Frame this large space to create an open area with a dormer at the top of the stairs and two small bedrooms with dormers in each.

-9. Update the attic bathroom.
+8. Update the attic bathroom.
 (The sink needs to be moved and a stand up shower needs to be added to make this bath more functional.
-It already has a garden tub.)
+I would love to replace the huge garden tub with a small soaker tub.)

 I know this sounds like a big job and at times I'm overwhelmed by it.
 However, this will make a wonderful space for our kids when they are home from college or come to visit.
 It will be a more functional use of space for the future!